-Michael Rocco, MD, of Cleveland Clinic’s Department of Cardiovascular Medicine, notes that “muscle pain and weakness are a real issue for up to 8 to 10 percent of patients taking statins, and may limit their ability to continue on statins or to exercise.
+Michael Rocco, MD, of the Department of Cardiovascular Medicine at Cleveland Clinic, notes that “muscle pain and weakness are a real issue for up to 8 to 10 percent of patients taking statins, and may limit their ability to continue on statins or to exercise.
 But it’s important to put the new research into perspective.”

 How statins help

 Statins reduce cholesterol levels to prevent fatty buildup in arteries supplying the heart.
 This is critical for people at moderate to high risk of heart disease.
 Statins reduce their risk of heart attack, stroke and death, and the likelihood that they’ll need angioplasty or bypass surgery in the future.
 Multiple statin trials have shown that people without evident cardiovascular disease but who are at risk of heart disease benefit from statin therapy too.

 “The benefits of statin therapy still far outweigh the risks in appropriately selected patients,” says Dr. Rocco.
 “But all medications and treatments come at a potential price.”